GroestlCoin/copay/README.md

 Visit [`localhost:3000`](http://localhost:3000/) to view the app.

 > **Note:** This method should only be used for development purposes.
-When running Groestlcoin Mobile Wallet in a normal browser environment, browser extensions and other malicious code might have access to internal data and private keys.
+When running GroestlPay in a normal browser environment, browser extensions and other malicious code might have access to internal data and private keys.

-## Build Groestlcoin Mobile Wallet App Bundles
+## Build GroestlPay App Bundles

 ### Android